 Can I freeze this cake?

 Yes.
 This cake freezes beautifully.
-I suggest slicing it first, then wrap each piece in plastic wrap.
+I suggest slicing it first, then wrapping each piece in plastic wrap.
 Place slices in a large ziploc storage bag and freeze for up to 3 months.
 Thaw at room temperature.
 I don’t recommend using a microwave to thaw the cake slices.
 It will dry them out.

 Can I bake this cake in loaf pans?